dionperera/redirect/README.md

 The redirection page will hold users for a few seconds before redirecting, allowing visitors to close the page before the redirection occurs.

-If you want to check out a redirection page that copies the path of a URL, and allows you to visit any website (not just bit.ly links), then look at my other repository (redirect_url).
+If you want a redirection page that copies the path of the URL, and uses that as the full URL (mydomain.com/http://example.com --> http://example.com), then check out my other repository (https://github.com/dionperera/redirect-url).

+The html redirection pages are customizable, only the javascript script needs to remain the same.
+You can modify the script to another url, it redirects to bit.ly by default.